Henkru/autokit-cpc200-t2c-research/readme.md

 ```

 - Block size: 512
-- Base: 0x5c000 (This is figured out by cross referencing binwalk results and DTS.
-I'm not sure is this static between FWs)
+- Base: 0x5c000 (This is figured out by cross-referencing binwalk results and DTS.
+I'm not sure, is this static between FWs)

 ## First Boot